About the Vaccinator Bridging Course

-To complete this course you must be a Provisional Authorised Vaccinator (provisional authorisation is issued by Te Whatu Ora – Health New Zealand (formally Ministry of Health and is valid for two years since issue date).
+To complete this course you must be a Provisional Authorised Vaccinator* (provisional authorisation is issued by Te Whatu Ora – Health New Zealand (formally Ministry of Health) and is valid for two years since issue date).
 Upon completing the education course, you will need to meet all the requirements outlined in Appendix 4 of the Immunisation Handbook to either apply for authorisation or become a pharmacist vaccinator (more details in Authorisation section below). *Please do not register for this course if you have not yet received your provisional authorisation status from Te Whatu Ora – Health New Zealand.

 Course delivery and duration

 This course involves online learning (10-12 hours), followed by a 3.5 hour in-person tutorial.
 Registrations are now open on IMAC Learning

 |Christchurch 30th November 9am|